-When placing the system into the operating position, ensure that the cables at the rear of the system do not catch or bind as you push the system unit back into the rack.
+When placing the system in the operating position, ensure that the cables at the rear of the system do not catch or bind as you push the system unit back into the rack.

-1. Unlock the blue rail safety latches (A) by lifting them upward.
+1. Unlock the blue safety rail latches (A) by lifting them upward.